Know the Laws: Oregon

 Provides protection from someone who is stalking you.

 Sexual abuse protective orders are available to victims of sexual abuse or sexual assault where the offender is NOT a family or household member.

-If you are an elderly or disabled person who is being abused, you may be able to apply for a restraining order by filing a civil action for abuse of the elderly or disabled.
+If you are an elderly or disabled person who is being abused, you may be able to apply for a restraining order by filing a civil action for abuse of the elderly or disabled (an Elderly Persons and Persons with Disabilities Act order, known as an "EPPDAPA.")

 Your restraining or protective order can be enforceable wherever you move.